Youth Photo Book Support Fund

 A unique program supporting photographic publishing for young readers

 In line with its missions to support research and creation, promote photographic publishing and provide training in critical reading of images, the Institut pour la photographie launched in 2023 the first edition of its Youth Photo Book Support Fund.
-In 2025, the Institut opens a new call for applications to find its next laureate, who will benefit from dedicated support over the next two years.
+The second edition is currently underway.

 The history of children’s photobook publishing is closely tied to educational sciences and the development of visual learning since the 1920s.
 While its pedagogical aims remain central, this editorial genre has continued to expand its scope – nurturing imagination and shaping the way we see.

-Held every two years, the Youth Photo Book Support Fund aims to promote the creation of photographic works for young audiences.
-The program provides a €10,000 grant to support the conception and production of an original French-language photobook project for children and/or teenagers aged 6 to 18.
+The Youth Photo Book Support Fund aims to promote the creation of photographic works for young audiences through a grant of €10,000 designed to support the conception and production of an original French-language book project aimed at children and/or teenagers aged 6 to 18.
+Every two years, the Institute for Photography launches a call for applications open to authors, artists, photographers and graphic designers, with no age limit and regardless of nationality.
+Following this call, a jury composed of experts in publishing, photography and education selects a candidate based on their application.

 This program has been made possible thanks to the generous patronage of publisher Frédérique Destribats.